Skip to main contentSkip to docs navigation

 Color input

-Chassis CSS provides enhanced styling for color inputs.
-Use type="color" with the .color-input modifier class to create a consistent color picker that integrates with your form layout.
+Use type="color" with the .form-input class to create a consistent color picker without additional classes.

 Datalists